farhiongit/farhiongit.github.io/README.md

 I turned his ideas into [template containers for C](https://github.com/farhiongit/Ctemplates).

+This is therefore another implementation of containers with is strongly typed, in C.

 #### log4t and trace

 [trace](https://github.com/farhiongit/c_thread_pool/blob/master/trace.h) permits to log all calls to a function without changing the code.

 [log4t] is a korn-shell script that catches the standard input, standard output and standard error of a process and log them to files, augmented with timestamp, without changing the code of the process and without recompiling.
+Worth to be seen.

 #### h2md